DiyaMathew2022/Sentiment-Analysis-with-DistilBERT-/README.md

-# How to implement a Sentiment Analyzing App ?
+# How to create a Sentiment Analyzing model ?

 The best way to create a model for sentiment analysis is with transformer based models.
 This project uses DistilBERT model for sentiment analysis.
 DistilBERT  is a faster, lighter, cheaper and smaller